EmmanuelNcll/spring-boot-sandbox/README.md

 How to launch the dev environment locally, on port `8080`, with a PostgreSQL database on port `5432`.

+> NB: Swagger UI will be available at http://localhost:8080/api/swagger-ui/index.html.

 ### On Linux

 The following command will start a PostgreSQL database in a Docker container and launch the Spring Boot API using maven: